 "Well, Bella, it seems you've made your way into my children's hearts.
 Would you care to stay for dinner?
-We don't often invite people over because it upsets the kids, but I have a feeling you would actually make our normal evening ritual quite relaxing, seeing as Edward has taken quite a liking to you."
+We don't often invite people over, because it sometimes upsets the kids, but I have a feeling you'd actually make our normal evening ritual quite pleasant, seeing as Edward has taken quite a liking to you."

 There was someone guffawing from the front door.
 I noticed Edward narrow his eyes.